Best Rust Admin Plugins in 2026

 Grant to groups, not players. oxide.grant user exists, but every direct grant is one you'll forget about later.

-For a GUI over this system, Permissions Manager by Steenamaroo (free) is the popular pick — /perms opens a panel where you click permissions on and off per player or group, with backup and restore.
+For a GUI over this system, Permissions Manager by Steenamaroo (free) does the job: /perms opens a panel where you click permissions on and off per player or group, with backup and restore.
 Learn the console commands first so you know what the GUI is doing.

 BattleMetrics